amane1234/Wakeup_bluetooth_fix/README.md

 sudo chmod +x /etc/rc.sleep /etc/rc.wakeup
 ```

-* Creates placeholder files that SleepWatcher will look for and run when the system wakes up or goes to sleep.
+* It creates placeholder files that SleepWatcher will look for and run when the system wakes up or goes to sleep.

+---

 ### 🚫 **5.
 Turn-off Bluetooth when system goes sleep**